-- 13. Section 6 of P.L.1992, c.79 (C.40A:12A-6) is amended to read as follows: - 6. a.
-No area of a municipality shall be determined a redevelopment area for tax exemption purposes unless the governing body of the municipality shall, by resolution, authorize the planning board to undertake a preliminary investigation to determine whether the proposed area is a redevelopment area for tax exemption purposes according to the criteria set forth in subsection i. of section 5 of P.L.1992, c.79 (C.40A:12A-5) (pending before the Legislature as section 12 of this bill).
+- 18. Section 6 of P.L.1992, c.79 (C.40A:12A-6) is amended to read as follows: - 6. a.
+No area of a municipality shall be determined a redevelopment area unless the governing body of the municipality shall, by resolution, authorize the planning board to undertake a preliminary investigation to determine whether the proposed area is a redevelopment area according to the criteria set forth in section 5 of P.L.1992, c.79 (C.40A:12A-5).
 Such determination shall be made after public notice and public hearing as provided in subsection b. of this section.
-The governing body of a municipality shall assign the conduct of the investigation and hearing to the planning board of the municipality. - b.
+The governing body of a municipality shall assign the conduct of the investigation and hearing to the planning board of the municipality.

+- b.
 (1) Before proceeding to a public hearing on the matter, the planning board shall prepare a map showing the boundaries of the proposed redevelopment area and the location of the various parcels of property included therein.
-There shall be appended to the map a statement setting forth the basis for the investigation. - (2) The planning board shall specify a date for and give notice of a hearing for the purpose of hearing persons who are interested in or would be affected by a determination that the delineated area is a redevelopment area.

-(3) (a) The hearing notice shall set forth the general boundaries of the area to be investigated and state that a map has been prepared and can be inspected at the office of the municipal clerk.
-The notice shall identify the office in which the public may inspect documents relevant to the determination that an area is in need of redevelopment for tax exemption purposes.
+There shall be appended to the map a statement setting forth the basis for the investigation. - (2) The planning board shall specify a date for and give notice of a hearing for the purpose of hearing persons who are interested in or would be affected by a determination that the delineated area is a redevelopment area. - (3) (a) The hearing notice shall set forth the general boundaries of the area to be investigated and state that a map has been prepared and can be inspected at the office of the municipal clerk.
+The notice shall identify the office in which the public may inspect documents relevant to the determination that an area is in need of redevelopment.
 The notice shall be written in simple, clear, understandable, and easily readable language.
 The notice shall include the following statement in bold typeface:

-THE GOVERNING BODY OF IS PART OF CONSIDERING DESIGNATING THE MUNICIPALITY AS A "REDEVELOPMENT AREA FOR TAX EXEMPTION PURPOSES."
-THIS DOES NOT ALLOW PRIVATE PROPERTIES LOCATED WITHIN THAT REDEVELOPMENT AREA TO BE TAKEN BY CONDEMNATION.
-NO PRIVATE PROPERTY WILL BE TAKEN BY CONDEMNATION UNLESS IT IS LOCATED IN AN AREA DESIGNATED AS A "CONDEMNATION REDEVELOPMENT AREA" AND THE OWNER IS PROVIDED WITH SPECIFIC NOTICE.
+THE GOVERNING BODY OF IS CONSIDERING DESIGNATING PART OF THE MUNICIPALITY AS A "REDEVELOPMENT AREA."
+THIS MAY ALLOW CERTAIN PRIVATE PROPERTIES LOCATED WITHIN THE REDEVELOPMENT AREA TO BE TAKEN BY CONDEMNATION.
+NO PRIVATE PROPERTY WILL BE TAKEN BY CONDEMNATION UNLESS IT IS LOCATED IN AN AREA WITHIN THE REDEVELOPMENT AREA THAT IS ALSO DESIGNATED AS A "CONDEMNATION AREA" AND THE OWNER IS PROVIDED WITH SPECIFIC NOTICE.